AiJared/DSA_in_python/README.md

 The representation of a doubly linked list in Python is different from the one we have seen above in a singly linked list.
 Check out the file <b>doubly_linked_list.py</b> to its representation.

+#### Traversing in a Doubly Linked List in Python

+Traversing a doubly linked list in Python is simple.
+You can start from the head of the list and iterate through each node while outputing its data.

+To see how it is implemented, check out the file doubly_linked_list.py.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.